 Honeycutt's remedy for the arbitrator's violations of Ethics standard 12(b) was to object to the defective disclosures, demand the arbitrator make complete and compliant disclosures, or move to disqualify the arbitrator at the time.
 Honeycutt was not entitled to wait and see how the arbitration turned out before raising these issues.
-(See ECC Capital, supra, 9 Cal.App.5th at p.
-906 ["[t]hose who are aware of a basis for finding the arbitration process invalid must raise it at the outset or as soon as they learn of it so that prompt judicial resolution may take place before wasting the time of the adjudicator(s) and the parties"]; Mt.
+(See ECC Capital, at p.
+906; Mt.
 Holyoke Homes, L.P. v.
+Jeffer

-Jeffer Mangels Butler & Mitchell, LLP (2013) 219 Cal.App.4th 1299, 1314 (Mt.
-Holyoke) ["if the arbitrator disclosed information or a party had actual knowledge of information putting the party on notice of a ground for disqualification, yet the party failed to inquire further, the arbitrator's failure to provide additional information regarding the same matter does not justify vacating the award"]; Cummings v.
-Future Nissan (2005) 128 Cal.
-App.
-4th 321, 329 ["a party who knowingly participates in the arbitration process without disclosing a ground for declaring it invalid is properly cast into the outer darkness of forfeiture"].)
-As the court stated in United Health Centers of San Joaquin Valley, Inc. v.
-Superior Court, supra, 229 Cal.App.4th 63, in words equally applicable to Honeycutt: "While an arbitrator has a duty to disclose all of the details required to be disclosed pursuant to section 1281.9 and the Ethics Standards, a party aware that a disclosure is incomplete or otherwise fails to meet the statutory disclosure requirements cannot passively reserve the issue for consideration after the arbitration has concluded.
+Mangels Butler & Mitchell, LLP (2013) 219 Cal.App.4th 1299, 1314; Cummings v.
+Future Nissan (2005) 128 Cal.App.4th 321, 329) As the court stated in United Health Centers of San Joaquin Valley, Inc. v.
+Superior Court, at p.
+63, in words equally applicable to Honeycutt: "While an arbitrator has a duty to disclose all of the details required to be disclosed pursuant to section 1281.9 and the Ethics Standards, a party aware that a disclosure is incomplete or otherwise fails to meet the statutory disclosure requirements cannot passively reserve the issue for consideration after the arbitration has concluded.
 Instead, the party must disqualify the arbitrator on that basis before the arbitration begins."
-(Id. at p.
-85.)
-To hold otherwise would allow Honeycutt to ""play games" with the arbitration and not raise the issue" until she lost.
+To hold otherwise would allow Honeycutt to ""play games" with the arbitration and not raise the issue'" until she lost.
 (Cummings at p.
 328; see Caminetti v.
 Pacific Mut.
 Life Ins.
 Co. of Cal.
-(1943) 22 Cal.2d 386, 392 ["[i]t would seem . . . intolerable to permit a party to play fast and loose with the administration of justice by deliberately standing by without making an objection of which he is aware and thereby permitting the proceedings to go to a conclusion which he may acquiesce in, if favorable, and which he may avoid, if not"].)
+(1943) 22 Cal.2d 386, 392)